rfuehricht/typo3-recordmodules/README.md

 Configuration in database records overrides settings in TCA.

+After creating of a configuration record or any change in the configuration, the system caches must be cleared and the backend must be reloaded.

 ### Via TCA

 In your site package, use TCA overrides to activate a custom module for a record type.